Nicole Row

-Nicole Sue Row (born June 30, 1991) is an American musician, who is the current bassist of rock band Incubus.
-She first gained visibility by touring with Miley Cyrus in 2017 and Panic! at the Disco during 2018–2023.
+Nicole Sue Row (born June 30, 1991) is an American musician who is the current bassist of the rock band Incubus.
+She first gained visibility by touring with Miley Cyrus in 2017 and joined in the touring lineup of Panic! at the Disco from 2018 until 2023.
 She joined Incubus on tour in March 2023 and was made a full band member in February 2024.

 She previously worked with Troye Sivan, Daya, Fat Joe, Remy Ma, Ty Dolla Sign, Dallas Austin, Christina Perri, and Dua Lipa.

 Early career

 Row was born and raised in Fresno, California.
 She grew up in a house without musical instruments, so her first music participation was through singing.
 Her first concert experience was seeing the Deftones play the indoor arena at California State University, Fresno, when she was about 13 years old.
 Row was "obsessed with" the ska punk band Sublime, and was inspired by their bassist Eric Wilson.
 She picked up the bass guitar at age 17.
 After high school, she moved to Los Angeles and attended the Musicians Institute to study bass.
 She leaned toward jazz and funk music, practicing music by Larry Graham, Marcus Miller and John Paul Jones.

 Row says her professional career started in 2013–2014 when she toured with a "young artist in need of a band."
 After that, she supported one-off performances by many artists including Troye Sivan.

 Row toured with Miley Cyrus for most of 2017, supporting Cyrus's Younger Now album.
 Row came into rehearsals expecting to play nothing but keyboard bass, but Cyrus directed her musicians to bring more personal flair to the live show.
 On upright bass, Row backed Cyrus singing "Malibu" at the 2017 Billboard Music Awards in May, and again in June for The Tonight Show Starring Jimmy Fallon, also performing "Inspired".
 Cyrus included Row for a performance on the television series The Voice.
 Again on upright bass, Row accompanied Cyrus performing "Younger Now" on BBC Radio 1's Live Lounge in September.
 Playing electric bass guitar in October, Row supported Cyrus singing "The Climb" on The Tonight Show Starring Jimmy Fallon.
 Row appeared several times backing Cyrus on Saturday Night Live in 2017–18.